ankitp544/nadir-care/backend/DEPLOYMENT.md

 - Solution: `.python-version` file ensures Python 3.12 is used (already configured)
 - Python 3.13+ might have compatibility issues with some packages

-**Tesseract not found errors:**
-- Error: "tesseract is not installed or it's not in your PATH"
-- Check build logs for "Verifying system dependencies..."
-- Ensure `apt-packages.txt` includes: `tesseract-ocr`, `tesseract-ocr-eng`, `libtesseract-dev`
-- Check startup logs for "System Dependencies Check" to see if tesseract was found
-- May need to trigger a manual deploy after fixing `apt-packages.txt`

 **Other build failures:**
 - Check logs for errors
 - Ensure `build.sh` has execute permissions: `chmod +x backend/build.sh`